proudtobe1/ai-ops-framework/.github/PROJECT_GOVERNANCE.md

 3. Discussion and refinement
 4. Maintainer approval
 5. Merge to main
-6. Manifest updated (if applicable)
+6. Manifest and README registries updated

 ---